-• • Then the types of proof include, but are not limited to

-Compensation Copy of check stub; or

-Document from the court.
+If the payment is Then the types of proof include, but are not limited to Compensation Copy of check stub; orDocument from the court.
 Reimbursement Income:

 Copy of check stub; or

 Document from the court.

 Expenses:

 Receipts/bills for gasoline;

 Receipts/bills for public transportation; or

 Receipts/bills for taxi service.

 NOTE If the reimbursement payment is \$10.00 or less, assume that the payment does not exceed the expense.
 The expense does not need to be verified.